Farfield Mill caters for many interests and ages, offering a vareity of experiences and facilities, including:

 If you have special requirements, please call 015396 21958 or just ask our staff at Reception on arrival.

 Farfield Mill is built into a hillside rising steeply from the River Clough and is therefore accessible from the ground on three levels.
 In the Mill's past, this helped efficient delivery of yarn and collection of made-up cloth and is still useful today for access to the main entrance on Level 3, access to the galleries on Level 2 for artists delivering and collecting artwork, and to Weavers Café on Level 1 (alongside the river).
+There is also lift access to all levels and disable facilities on each floor.

 So Much on Every Level...